 90 Days Sober Under My Belt, Now What?

 After my first 90 days of going alcohol-free passed, I had to decide whether I was going to return to my occasional cocktail and wine dinners out.
 In all honesty, 90 days wasn’t enough time for me to take inventory of all the life lessons that were unfolding before me.
 For example, I realized that in the past, I would nurse a glass of wine to use as a shield to cope with my social anxiety.
-I mistakenly thought it would numb out uneasy feelings and I’d come across more relaxed.
+I mistakenly thought it would numb out uneasy feelings and I’d come across as more relaxed.
 However, suppressed emotions come out in other ways like sleep disruptions or in aches and pains.

 While the default method of a fancy cocktail in hand may have provided temporary relief from dealing with initial social awkwardness, inevitably I would pay the price with my lower productivity the next morning.
 I decided that I still had a lot to learn about my false sense of using liquid courage to combat the social demons inside my head.
 As a result, 90 days without a drink turned into 1 year.
 Then, 1 year turned into 500 days.
 Meanwhile, I have happily embraced my introverted nature with complete self-acceptance.